turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 end
 ```

 The session can store any kind of string data, but you're best served by keeping it as small as possible for both speed and security.
-Instead of storing whole objects, store the ID of an object and then do a lookup as necessary.
+Instead of storing whole objects, store the ID of an object and then do a lookup on the server side, as necessary.

-### Reading
+### Reading Data

-Then, in the current or later requests, you can access that data:
+In the current or later requests you can access that data:

 ```ruby
 def add_to_cart